 'A DAY IN THE LIFE OF A DEAF PERSON' and the Shakespearean 'extracts' have been prepared especially for this tour.
-'MACBETH' marks Mike Canfield's directing debut.

 HISTORY OF THEATRE OF THE DEAF

 The appearance of talented deaf performers in stage and film theatres around the world has increased public awareness of deafness and the international deaf community over the past twenty years.
 Major acting awards in England and the United States have been won by deaf actresses.
 There have been numerous appearances by deaf actors on television serials, while Linda Bove, a deaf American actress is a regular "resident" on Sesame Street.